 Hillary Clinton faints, has concussion

-Hillary Clinton speaks about North Africa at the Center for Strategic & International Studies on Oct.
-12 2012, in Washington (Photo: CNN)
+Hillary Clinton speaks about North Africa in 2012 (Credit: CNN)

 Washington (CNN) — U.S. Secretary of State Hillary Clinton sustained a concussion after becoming dehydrated and fainting, a State Department official said.